patrickstowell/PHY303-Lectures-2024/phy303-homepage.md

 ## Timetable

-The 2024/25 version of this course is scheduled on Wednesdays at 10-11AM (Location TBC) and Thursdays at 4-5PM (Location TBC).
+The 2024/25 version of this course is scheduled on Tuesdays and Wednesdays.
 An approximate timeline of the topics we will cover is as follows.